gravitational/careers/challenges/cloud/challenge.md

 ### Server

-* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to retrieve the replica count of the Kubernetes Deployment
-* HTTP API to set the replica count of a given Kubernetes Deployment
+* HTTP API to set the replica count of a the Kubernetes Deployment
-* HTTP API to get the list of available Deployments in the underlying Kubernetes cluster
+* HTTP API to get the list of available Deployments in the Kubernetes cluster
 * HTTP health check verifying Kubernetes connectivity
-* Extend the API to support a difference between desired and current state
+* Extend the API to support a difference between current and desired state
-* Extend the Server to support the ability to show the differences between desired and current state
+* Extend the Server to support the ability to show the differences between current and desired state
-* Secure the endpoint with mTLS
+* Secure connections with mTLS
-* Replace the current HTTP API with gRPC
+* Replace the HTTP API with gRPC
-* Secure the endpoint with mTLS
 * Extend the Server to support reconciling cluster state (i.e. an external actor changed the replica count manually)

 ### Automation

-* Ability to build the server conveniently in a Docker container
+* Ability to build the server in a Docker container
-* Ability to run the server conveniently
+* Ability to run the server
 * Ability to execute tests against a locally configured Kubernetes config
-* GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
+* GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass
-* Build releases of the API Server
+* Build releases of the Server
-* Produce Docker images fit for production
+* Produce production quality Docker images
 * Deploy and manage a local Kubernetes Cluster
 * Deploy and upgrade to the local Kubernetes Cluster with no service interruption
 * GitHub Action driven workflows for Deployment